Biden anti-crime effort takes on law-breaking gun dealers - WTMJ

 White House aides believe that Biden, with his long legislative record on fighting crime as a senator, is not easy to paint as soft on the issue, and the president has been clear that he is opposed to the “defund the police” movement, which has been effectively used against other Democrats to cast them as anti-law enforcement.

-But Biden also is trying to boost progressives’ efforts to reform policing, following a year of mass demonstrations and public anguish sparked by the killing by police of George Floyd and other Black people across the country.
-And while combating crime and reforming the police don’t have to be at odds with each other, the two efforts are increasingly billed that way.
+But he’s also is trying to boost progressives’ efforts to reform policing, following a year of mass demonstrations and public anguish sparked by the killing by police of George Floyd and other Black people across the country.
+While combating crime and overhauling the police don’t have to be at odds with each other, the two efforts are increasingly billed that way.

 Biden will try to do both at once, according to senior administration officials who detailed his upcoming address on the condition of anonymity because they were not authorized to speak publicly about it.